nikitavoloboev/data/focusing/rules.md

 - Open draft PRs for WIP changes, saying what should be added or considered in `Notes for reviewers` or the related issue.
 Ask for feedback.
 - Minimize distractions in text editor.
 - Comment over unclear code.
 Be as descriptive as necessary.
+- Enforce one formatting style for code with automatic formatter.

 ## OSS